happybird22/toolkit/README.md

 Store results in state with useState

-Allow search/filter with input and dropdown
+Allow search/filter with input

-Save selected tips to localStorage
+Save selected spells to localStorage

-Display saved tips on /favorites page
+Display saved spells only and filter by level toggles

 🪜 Development Steps
 Phase 1: Setup